 Like all cancers, cervical cancer commences when cells begin uncontrolled growth.

-In the case of cervical cancer, the uncontrolled growth is nearly always initiated by the presence of human papilloma virus (HPV).
+In the case of cervical cancer, the uncontrolled growth is nearly always initiated by the presence of the human papillomavirus (HPV).
 HPV is usually transmitted during sexual activity.

 HPV is so common that most sexually active people will have it at some point during their lives.
 14 million new cases are reported each year.
 Currently, about 80 million people in the United States have HPV.